PhilipJonasFranz/SnipsCompilerGen2/README.md

 as well as pointers and arrays of said types.
 Structs can be created capsuling fields of any type.
 The Void Type can be used as a type wildcard.
 Provisos act as a special, dynamic type that can take the shape of any other type.
 The can f.E. be used to re-use the same struct with different field types.
 Also, functions can pass and receive proviso types, allowing them to handle various types.

- Some of the core features of Snips are shown in this little code example:
+ Some of the core features of Snips are shown in this little code example below:

 <pre><code>
 struct X&lt;T> {